Heart-leaf Foamflower is a native erect perennial forb that has a flowering stem growing to 14 inches high.

 Below: 1st photo - Sometimes the leaves in certain plants have a purplish coloration in the veining.
 2nd photo - A flowering stem may occasionally have one small leaf as shown.

 Below: 1st photo - An historic photo of May 31, 1952 taken by Martha Crone, of the bog path showing a massed bed of Foamflower that does not exist today.
-(Photo #3094, Martha Crone Collection, MHS.)
 2nd photo - The same area on June 5, 2008.
 Planting masses of the same species was common in the Garden at Martha Crones times.
 Today species are interwoven into the a more diverse group when planted.

 Notes: Eloise Butler recorded obtaining specimens of Heart-leaf Foamflower in 1909 and again on April 30, 1912 from Gillett's Nursery in Southwick, Mass.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-She had noted planting it in 1946 and '47.
+The plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time; also she had noted planting it in 1946 and '47.
 Foam Flower has been in the Garden continuously and replanted when necessary, as recently as 2012 and those plants along Violet Way appear to be the cross known as Foamy Bells.

 T. cordifolia is generally considered to be not native to Minnesota; specimens have been collected only from Stearns County between 1978 and 1998 in Fairhaven Township; those may have been planted or are they a remnant of a long lost population??
 The MN DNR does not list any current county populations.
 It is known in several NE Wisconsin counties, far from Minnesota and is considered rare in that state.
 Its native range in the US is generally east of the Ohio River although Wisconsin reports it as native in those several counties, but endangered.
 In Canada it is known from New Brunswick, Nova Scotia, Ontario and Quebec.